pastoresc/masters-thesis-code/README.md

 ## How to Use

 1. Clone the repository
+2. Install dependencies (see `requirements.txt`)
-2. Run scrapers individually per university
+3. Run scrapers individually per university
-3. Use merge scripts to combine the data
+4. Use merge scripts to combine the data
-4. Use Notebooks to validate, enrich and analyze
+5. Use Notebooks to validate, enrich and analyze

 ## Notes